Indiana vs. Tennessee Women's Basketball Predictions & Picks - November 23

 Tennessee Performance Insights (2022-23)

-- The Volunteers' +412 scoring differential last season (outscoring opponents by 11.2 points per game) was a result of scoring 77.1 points per game (19th in college basketball) while giving up 65.9 per outing (222nd in college basketball).
+- The Volunteers averaged 77.1 points per game last season (19th in college basketball) while giving up 65.9 per outing (222nd in college basketball).
+They had a +412 scoring differential overall and outscored opponents by 11.2 points per game.

-- At home, the Volunteers scored 79.4 points per game last season.
-Away, they scored 76.4.
+- The Volunteers scored 79.4 points per game at home last season, and 76.4 on the road.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.